YuxuanIAIR/MSRL-master/README.md

 Run the following and then you will be able to reproduce the main results in our paper.

-<dataset_name> can be eth, hotel, univ, zara1, zara2 and sdd.
+<dataset_name> can be eth, hotel, univ, zara1, zara2 or sdd.

 ```
 python test.py --dataset <dataset_name> --gpu <gpu_id>
 ```